Mainpuri district: Culture

+Economy

+The primary exports from Mainpuri district are agricultural products: wheat, pulses, potatoes, oilseeds and oil, rice, and ghee.
+Fish are also exported to Kolkata.
+Some manufactured goods are also exported: glassware, lightbulbs, and leather products.
+Major imports include cloth, chemicals, utensils, fertilizers, electrical goods, paper, and fuels like petrol and kerosene, as well as general consumer goods.
+The main commercial centres in Mainpuri district are Shikohabad, Bewar, Kusmara, Sirsaganj, and Ghiror.

 Places of interest

 Fort/Garhi of Mainpuri is situated at old Mainpuri.
 The fort is not a spot of tourist interest.
 It is the private property of erstwhile raja of two estates, Mainpuri and Lawan (Dausa, Rajasthan) and repaired, maintained and restored by him.

 Attractions include the parks Phoolbagh and Lohia Park.
 Phoolbagh is situated at Jail Chauraha while Lohia Park is situated at District Collectorate.
 Both have green lawns and fountains.

 Mainpuri is also known for the sarus crane (Grus antigone).
 This bird, called krouncha in India, is revered as a symbol of marital fidelity and is celebrated in myth and legend.
 There are estimated to be 8,000-10,000 sarus cranes in India.
 Two-thirds of its population resides in the village Andani of Karhal.

 Another place of interest in the Mainpuri District is the Saman Bird Sanctuary.
 The Siberian crane comes here in its migration cycle and stays for 3–4 months from November to February.
 Part-time wildlife photographer Mr. Shashank Raghav has contributed his photos to depict the wildlife of the Mainpuri District, especially the different species of birds which can be found in nearby areas of the Saman Bird Sanctuary within the Mainpuri district.